OCA/bank-payment/README.md

 Banking addons for Odoo
 =======================

 This project focuses on in- and export of banking communication.
+The indentation below indicates the dependency graph of the main modules.

 - account_banking_payment_export - Basic export functionality of payment orders